linzhao0351/linzhao0351.github.io/_pages/about.md

 <br>

 I’m a PhD candidate in finance at the Fuqua School of Business, Duke University.
-I study empirical corporate finance and empirical industrial organization, focusing on corporate governance and the pension market.
+I study empirical corporate finance and empirical industrial organization, focusing on the mutual fund market and the pension market.

 I am on the 2025-2026 job market.